ProjectEvergreen/www.greenwoodjs.dev/src/pages/guides/ecosystem/storybook.md

 Phew, should be all set now. 😅

-## Custom Resources
+## Resource Plugins

-If you're using one of Greenwood's [resource plugins](/docs/plugins/), you'll need to augment the custom _vite.config.js_ so it can leverage the Greenwood plugins your using to automatically to handle these custom transformations.
+If you're using one of Greenwood's [resource plugins](/docs/plugins/), you'll need a _vite.config.js_ that we can configure to have it leverage Greenwood plugins you're using to automatically handle these custom transformations.

 For example, if you're using Greenwood's [Raw Plugin](https://github.com/ProjectEvergreen/greenwood/tree/master/packages/plugin-import-raw), you'll need to add a plugin transformation and stub out the signature.